NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 This interface is in turn implemented by a concrete type, `CharacterRepository`, that is used at runtime.

+> [!NOTE]
-Note: The way DI is used with the `CharacterRepository` class is a general model you can follow for all of your application services, not just in "repositories" or data access classes.
+> The way DI is used with the `CharacterRepository` class is a general model you can follow for all of your application services, not just in "repositories" or data access classes.

 <!-- literal_block {"xml:space": "preserve", "backrefs": [], "source": "/Users/shirhatti/docs/Docs/aspnet/fundamentals/dependency-injection/sample/DependencyInjectionSample/Models/CharacterRepository.cs", "ids": [], "dupnames": [], "names": [], "classes": [], "linenos": false, "language": "c#", "highlight_args": {"hl_lines": [9, 11, 12, 13, 14], "linenostart": 1}} -->